Do you know the difference between a Creative Director and a Project Manager?

 Believe it or not, even though these two roles require someone with project management skills and other soft skills like communication, time management, and adaptability, they are way more different than you might realize.

-So, if you’re looking to hire a special someone to oversee that upcoming marketing project you’ve got on the schedule but you’re not sure who you should be looking for, then we’re here to help.
+So, if you’re looking to hire a special someone to oversee that upcoming marketing project you’ve got on the schedule, but you’re not sure who to look for, we’re here to help.

-In this blog, we’ll be explaining the difference between Creative Directors and Project Managers, what they do, and which one your business would benefit from the most.
+In this blog, we’ll explain the difference between Creative Directors and Project Managers, what they do, and which one your business would benefit from the most.

 What is a Creative Director?